Skip to content

 • builds/movie-{id}/FinalVideo.mp4

-• movies/movie-{id}/FinalVideo.mp4 (symlink)
+• artifacts/movie-{id}/FinalVideo.mp4 (symlink)

 Terminal window